AmatulBaasitAyomikun/PowerBI-Call-Center-Dashboard/README.md

 Contract Related: 976 calls
 This allows the call center to identify the most common reasons for customer inquiries.

-How to Use the Dashboard
+## How to Use the Dashboard
-Monitor Agent Performance: Use the agent performance table to track individual agent metrics.
+**Monitor Agent Performance**: Use the agent performance table to track individual agent metrics.
 Focus on improving call answer rates and resolution rates where needed.

-Identify Peak Call Times: Analyze the call volume by time to adjust staffing and resource allocation during peak hours.
+**Identify Peak Call Times**: Analyze the call volume by time to adjust staffing and resource allocation during peak hours.

-Track Customer Satisfaction: The customer satisfaction ratings offer insights into areas of service that need improvement.
+**Track Customer Satisfaction**: The customer satisfaction ratings offer insights into areas of service that need improvement.
 It helps identify areas where training or process improvements may be required.

-Understand Common Issues: The breakdown of calls per topic can guide resource allocation and improvement in specific service areas, like streaming or technical support.
+**Understand Common Issues**: The breakdown of calls per topic can guide resource allocation and improvement in specific service areas, like streaming or technical support.